Jules Feiffer: Early life

-When he was 13 his mother gave him a drawing table for his bedroom.
-She also enrolled him in the Art Students League of New York to study anatomy.
+When Feiffer was 13, his mother gave him a drawing table for his bedroom.
+She also enrolled Feiffer in the Art Students League of New York to study anatomy.
 He graduated from James Monroe High School in 1947.
-He won a John Wanamaker Art Contest medal for a crayon drawing of the radio Western hero Tom Mix.
+Feiffer won a John Wanamaker Art Contest medal for a crayon drawing of the radio Western hero Tom Mix.
 He wrote in 1965 about his childhood:

-Feiffer says that cartoons were his first interest when young, "what I loved the most."
-He states that because he couldn't write well enough to be a writer, or draw well enough to be an artist, he realized that the best way to succeed would be to combine his limited talents in each of those fields to create something unique.
-He read comic strips from various newspapers which his father brought home, and was mostly attracted to the way they told stories.
-"What I loved best about these comics was that they created a very personal world in which almost anything could take place", Feiffer says.
+Feiffer said that cartoons were his first interest when young, "what I loved the most."
+Feiffer stated that because he could not write well enough to be a writer, or draw well enough to be an artist, he realized that the best way to succeed would be to combine his limited talents in each of those fields to create something unique.
+Feiffer read comic strips from various newspapers which his father brought home, and he was attracted mostly to the way they told stories.
+"What I loved best about these comics was that they created a very personal world in which almost anything could take place," Feiffer said.
 "And readers would accept it even if it had nothing to do with any other kind of world.
 It was the fantasy world I loved."

-Among his favorite cartoons were Our Boarding House, Alley Oop and Wash Tubbs.
+Among Feiffer's favorite cartoons were Our Boarding House, Alley Oop and Wash Tubbs.
 He began to decipher features of different cartoonists, such as the sentimental naturalism of Abbie an' Slats, the [Preston] Sturges-like characters and plots of others, with cadenced dialogue.
-He recalls that Will Eisner's Spirit rivaled them in structure.
-And no strip, except [Milton] Caniff's Terry [and the Pirates], rivaled it in atmosphere."
+Feiffer recalls that Will Eisner's Spirit rivaled them in structure, and no strip, except [Milton] Caniff's Terry [and the Pirates], rivaled it in atmosphere."